-- speech-language pathology practice, and create the methods and grounds for imposing discipline. - (25) TELEHEALTH.
-The application of telecommunication technology to deliver audiology or speech-language pathology services at a distance for assessment, intervention, or consultation.
+(25) TELEHEALTH.
+The application of telecommunication, audio-visual, or other technologies that meets the applicable standard of care to deliver audiology or speech-language pathology services at a distance for assessment, intervention, or consultation.

 Section 3.
 STATE PARTICIPATION IN THE COMPACT.